AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Pause an external profile {#pause}

-After adding an external user group to Learning Manager, you can also pause the external users’ registration process.
-When you pause, the external users’ registration process is blocked.
+After adding an external user group to Learning Manager, you can also pause the external users' registration process.
+When you pause, the external users' registration process is blocked.
 However, this process works only when the users haven't registered yet by accepting the invitation.

 To pause the external user groups, choose a group or groups, click **Actions** from the upper-right corner of the page, and click **Pause**.